Instagram via @buddywporter

 2. Dry-Cutting Curly v.
 Straight Fringe

 Here’s the biggest difference when dry-cutting curly and straight fringe: Curls require a more visual process.
 “Curly hair is much more visual and usually cut with zero tension at natural fall,” shares Buddy.
 With naturally straight hair, you can also work with elevation and tension to achieve different fringes.
-Buddy always works with the 6.5-inch Master Series Paragon Sword because they don’t push dry hair.
+Buddy always works with the 6.5-inch Master Series Paragon II because they don’t push dry hair.
 “You don’t have to worry about scissor retraction because of how sharp the blade is,” adds Buddy.

 3. Talk To Clients: You’ve Got Fringe, Now What?!